Sv443-Network/UserUtils/README.md

 });

 async function exportMyDataPls() {
+  // first, make sure the persistent data of the stores is loaded into their caches: await fooStore.loadData();
+  await barStore.loadData();

+  // now serialize the data:
   const serializedData = await serializer.serialize();
-  // create file and download it: const blob = new Blob([serializedData], { type: "application/json" });
+  // create a file and download it: const blob = new Blob([serializedData], { type: "application/json" });
   const url = URL.createObjectURL(blob);
   const a = document.createElement("a");